Homemade Dark Brown Sugar

 There is no right or wrong way to make dark brown sugar.
 It’s just a personal preference if you want to make it with cane sugar and molasses or light brown sugar and molasses.
 Or you can use whatever you have in your pantry at the time!

-My beta for how to make your own dark brown sugar is this.
+My beta for how to make your own organic dark brown sugar is this.
 I buy organic light brown sugar, usually from Wholesome.
 And, then I make homemade dark brown sugar out of that light brown sugar.
-If I am out of light brown sugar and I need it, then I will make light brown sugar from scratch as well.
+If I am out of light brown sugar and I need it, then I will make homemade light brown sugar as well.

 I highly recommend using Wholesome Blackstrap Molasses, as that is the molasses I use for these recipes.
 You can use any kind of organic cane sugar you prefer, my favorites are Costco, Wholesome, and Florida Crystals.
 And I use Wholesome Light Brown Sugar.